HOA Common Area Pressure Washing Contracts in Katy TX

 Amenity Center and Clubhouse

 Most Katy MPCs have at least one amenity center with a pool, clubhouse building, fitness center, and surrounding hardscape.
 The pool deck, sidewalks, parking area, and building exterior all need cleaning.
-Pool decks are especially prone to algae because of the constant moisture.
-That algae isn't just ugly.
-It's a slip-and-fall liability.
-A slippery pool deck is an insurance claim waiting to happen.
+Pool decks are especially prone to algae because of the constant moisture, and slippery surfaces should be reviewed as a safety concern.

 Perimeter Fencing